cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 - increases the perceived risk of attempting deviant 不正常的actions
   - by improving visibility of potential offenders to the general public.
 - Natural surveillance occurs by
-  - designing the placement of physical features, activities and peopl to maximize visibility of the space and its users,
+  - designing the placement of physical features, activities and people to maximize visibility of the space and its users,
   - fostering 哺育 positive social interaction among legitimate users of private and public space.
 - Potential offenders
   - feel increased scrutiny 详细审查,
   - and thus inherently perceive increase risk
-  - extends the perceived lack of viable and covert escape routes.
+  - extends the perceived lack of viable and convert escape routes.
 - Solutions:
   - Environment design:
   - Design streets to increase pedestrian 步行者 and bicycle traffic